2021 Mexico City Grand Prix: Race

 The race started at 13:00 local time on 7 November.
 Valtteri Bottas started the race from pole position but was overtaken at the first corner by Max Verstappen.
 Bottas was then hit by Daniel Ricciardo from behind at the next corner with the stewards deciding neither driver was to blame for the incident.
 This put both drivers at the back of the field with neither scoring any points at this race.

-Max Verstappen was leading most the race with Sergio Perez taking the lead for a short while, during the period that Verstappen had pitted and he hadn’t.
+Max Verstappen was leading for most of the race with Sergio Perez taking the lead for a short while, during the period that Verstappen had pitted and he had not.
 Perez became the first Mexican driver to lead his home Grand Prix.
 Lewis Hamilton was in second with Verstappen having a clear lead over him.
 Hamilton and Perez were close towards the end with Perez not far from trying to get past him.
 Hamilton managed to keep second place and Perez came home to finish third.
 By finishing 3rd, Pérez became the first Mexican driver to get a podium at home.

 Valtteri Bottas took the fastest lap of the race, but did not receive the point for it as he finished outside the top ten.
 In line with the regulations, the fastest lap point was not redistributed.